 Where is Adobe actually going with Lightroom CC?
 Its cloud-based storage is convenient, but locks you into Adobe’s expensive storage subscription, and it does a lot less than Lightroom Classic with little sign it’s going to catch up any time soon.
 It looked good at the start but hasn’t really gone anywhere.

-Lightroom’s default processing for camera RAW files is a reasonable start but quite often you find yourself making the same adjustments time and time again for specific cameras.
+The default processing for camera RAW files in Lightroom is a reasonable start but quite often you find yourself making the same adjustments time and time again for specific cameras.
 I get that particularly with my Fujifilm X30.
-It’s a few years … Continue reading How to change Lightroom’s default processing
+It’s a … Continue reading How to change Lightroom’s default processing

 Adobe is claiming its new feature offers a 30% increase in fine detail resolution.
 It’s just one of a number of improvements and enhancements across the Adobe Camera Raw and Lightroom ecosphere, but it’s the one likely to attract most … Continue reading Adobe February 2019 update brings new Enhance Details feature